panga/fn-native-java/README.md

 ## FAQ: How to create a new Native Java Function using GraalVM?

-1. Create a java function with `fn init --runtime java8`
+1. Create a new Java function with `fn init --runtime java8`

 2. Add `reflection.json` file (see [reflection.json](reflection.json) example)